Fredric Brown: In popular culture

-In the third episode of the third season of Amazon's adaptation of Philip K. Dick's The Man In The High Castle Oberstgruppenführer Smith remarks, when told of the possibility of travel between worlds, that "this is like something out of Fredric Brown", implying that Brown's work is known in the German-occupied areas of the former United States.
+In the third episode of the third season of Amazon's adaptation of Philip K. Dick's The Man In The High Castle, Oberstgruppenführer Smith remarks, when told of the possibility of travel between worlds, that "this is like something out of Fredric Brown", implying that Brown's work is known in the German-occupied areas of the former United States.

 His novel The Lights in the Sky Are Stars gives its name to the final episode of 2007 anime Gurren Lagann.
+It is also referred to in Taishi Tsutsui's manga We Never Learn, at the end of Chapter 39.